protocol/web3-dev-team/proposals/ipfsio-modular-rework.md

 🔥🔥🔥

 - We'll finally clearly convey value propositions for important use cases, explictly communicating product-market fit
-- We'll have a clearly-defined, explicitly measurable funnel entry that we can use to measure and validate our progress in w3dt PMF over time
+- We'll have a clearly-defined, explicitly measurable funnel entry that we can use to measure and validate our PMF progress over time

 #### Leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_